Translator and Language Detector APIs

 This could include loading the model into memory, or loading any fine-tunings necessary to support the specific options in question.

-3. If initialization failed for any reason, then return false.
+3. If initialization failed for any reason, then return a DOMException error information whose name is "OperationError" and whose details contain appropriate detail.

-To create a translator object, given a realm realm and an AITranslatorCreateCoreOptions options:
+To create the translator object, given a realm realm and a TranslatorCreateCoreOptions options:

 1. Assert: these steps are running on realm’s surrounding agent’s event loop.

-2. Return a new AITranslator object, created in realm, with
+3. Return a new Translator object, created in realm, with

 source language